naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 We have some premade exoskeleton configurations you can choose from by putting their name in the Exo section.
 Just check to make sure the settings in that section match your system.
 If we are using a bilateral hip system we would set ``[Exo] name = bilateralHip``, then go to the section [bilateralHip] and check it matches the system we are using.

 * sides - are you using the left, right, or both sides.
-* hip, knee, ankle - sets the type of motor the joint uses (also determines which joint is actually used, that is, if you set the value to 0 it won’t use that joint).
+* hip, knee, ankle, elbow - sets the type of motor the joint uses (also determines which joint is actually used, that is, if you set the value to 0 it won’t use that joint).
 * gear ratio - sets the transmission ratio for the joint torque to the motor output torque.
 If the motor has a built in gearbox that should not appear here but rather be coded into the motor class in Motor.cpp.
 * default controller - is the controller the system starts with.
 * use torque sensor - flag to determine if you want to use a torque sensor with your joint (0 = no, 1 = yes)
 * flip motor dir - is if the direction of the motor values should be flipped.
 For example if we have two motors pointing in towards the hip and both rotate counter clockwise with a positive current one of them will need to be sent a negative current so they both rotate in the same direction on the body.
 * flip torque dir - flips the sign of the torque sensor on the selected side.
 This helps align the torque sensor reading to be in the same direction as the motor command to avoid PID issues.
 * flip angle dir - flips the sign of the angle sensor on the selected side.
 This helps align the angle sensor reading to be in the same direction as the motor command to avoid controller issues.
+* ROM - can manually set the range of motion known for configuraiton so that the angle sensor can convert it's values accordingly.
+* torque offset - can manually set the torque sensor calibration value if known, used to avoid having to reclaibrate every time.

 SD Controller Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~